Skip to main content

 Frequently Asked Questions

-How long does an emergency crown appointment take?
+How long does an emergency crown last?

 Is emergency crown placement painful?